Make sure open source software won't hurt your business

 Intellectual Property Indemnities

 Ownership and intellectual property indemnities become problematic, such as:

 - What happens when you give a full title guarantee to source code and a portion of the source code is made up of open source software?

-- What if the contract says that the customer owns all of the intellectual property rights in a software product, and the developer actually doesn’t and never will?
+- What if the contract says that the customer owns all of the intellectual property rights in a software product, and the developer actually doesn’t and never can?

 - What happens if you sign a contract which says there is no OSS is allowed, but there is OSS in the product delivered?

 Exposure to Business Risk

 As a supplier of software or software-as-a-service products, get it wrong and your business faces a breach of contract claim from the customer, and perhaps worse (in some cases) the reputational damage arising from criticism of the open source community.